DenverSuspensionCollective/DenverSuspensionCollective.github.io/resources/general/code-of-conduct.md

 The "bystander effect" is all too common - a culture of silence perpetuates harm.
 If the behavior is not rectified immediately, or if you do not feel comfortable addressing the perpetrator directly, feel free to fill in an incident report form, which can be obtained from event coordinators or completed online using our [Code of Conduct incident report form](https://forms.gle/nRUaXtrjPBijf3D59).

-{% include heading_block.html title="Making a Complaint of Sexual Harassment" %}
+{% include heading_block.html title="Making a Complaint of Harassment" %}

-DSC maintains policies to deal with sexual harassment, discrimination and bullying at our events.
-If you experience or witness sexual harassment in any event setting you have a right to speak up and, if appropriate, to make a formal complaint.
+DSC maintains policies to deal with harassment (including sexual harassment), discrimination, bullying, and other misconduct at our events.
+If you experience or witness harassment, discrimination, bullying, or other misconduct in any event setting you have a right to speak up and, if appropriate, to make a formal complaint.

 If you decide to make a complaint then you can expect the following to happen: